1. Carbon nanomaterials; carbon nanotubes, graphene, porous carbon, and hybrid carbon materials: synthesis, properties and functionalization

 17. Prospects of carbon nanomaterials for energy storage and conversion

-- Provides an overview on the state of the art carbon nanomaterials and key requirements for applications of carbon materials towards efficient energy storage and conversion
+- Provides an overview on state-of-the-art carbon nanomaterials and key requirements for applications of carbon materials towards efficient energy storage and conversion

-- Presents an updated and comprehensive review of recent work together with theoretical aspects on electrochemistry
+- Presents an updated and comprehensive review of recent work and the theoretical aspects on electrochemistry

-- Includes industrial production of carbon-based materials for energy applications with insights from industrial experts
+- Includes discussions on the industrial production of carbon-based materials for energy applications, along with insights from industrial experts

 Researchers (academic), R & D corporate; Experts in the field of batteries, battery manufacturing scientists; Research facilities involved with advanced energy topics